Family Education Rights and Privacy Act & Disclosure of Education Records

 records@ric.edu

 • The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading or otherwise in violation of the student’s privacy rights under FERPA.
-A student who wishes to ask the College to amend a record should submit a written request to the Records Office, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask the College to amend a record should submit a written request to the Registrar's Office, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 • The right to provide written consent before the College discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 (For more information, see the section below entitled “Disclosure of Education Records.”)